wp-plugins/sm-sticky-featured-widget/readme.txt

 }

 == Changelog ==
+- added readmore filter for customizing  the "..." at the end of the excerpt
+- fixed widget title issue regarding widget filter and multi-language support
 - Updated for custom post types used in ClassiPress.
 - Heavily modified the queries and is now 100% ClassiPress compliant.
 - See upgrade notices for more information about each version